arvidn/libtorrent/trunk/docs/manual.rst

 	::

-		void file_progress(std::vector<float>& fp);
+		void file_progress(std::vector<size_type>& fp);

-This function fills in the supplied vector with the progress (a value in the range [0, 1]) describing the download progress of each file in this torrent.
+This function fills in the supplied vector with the the number of bytes downloaded of each file in this torrent.
 The progress values are ordered the same as the files in the `torrent_info`_.
 This operation is not very cheap.
+Its complexity is *O(n + m*j)*.
+Where *n * is the number of files, *m * is the number of downloading pieces and *j * is the number of blocks in a piece.

 save_path()